Plan your visit to Bala, Ontario for great year round Muskoka experiences and lots of dining and shopping choices.

 Help us celebrate Bala's 150th Birthday

-Bala is celebrating its 150th birthday with events all through 2018.
-Everyone is invited to our big birthday bash on Saturday, July 21 starting at 12.45pm with a massive group photo.
-Where?
-Right in front of the Bala Community Centre on Maple Street.
-If you’ve lived here, cottaged, visited, enjoyed or just love Bala, you’re invited to this Come Back to Bala Birthday Bash.
-We’ll follow up the group photo with a family BBQ and a 150th birthday cake.
-What can you do NOW to show us your love for Bala?
-Visit our Bala150 page by clicking here and submit your favourite memories of Bala.
-See you on July 21 and visit our Bala150 page often to see what events are coming up.
+Bala celebrated its 150th birthday with events all throughout 2018.
+Everyone was invited to our big birthday bash on Saturday, July 21 with a massive group photo in front of the Bala Community Centre on Maple Street.
+Many who have lived here, cottaged, visited, enjoyed or just love Bala, were invited to this Come Back to Bala Birthday Bash.
+Show us your love for Bala by visiting our Bala150 page by clicking here and submit your favourite memories of Bala.